ysawa0/SEParser/README.txt

 Make sure stanford-parser.jar is in the main folder.
 It should be included in the zip file.
 It can also be downloaded from: http://nlp.stanford.edu/software/lex-parser.shtml#Download

-4.
+4. Compile and run
+Windows:
-Compile: javac -classpath "./stanford-parser.jar" ./src/*.java
+javac -classpath "./stanford-parser.jar" ./src/*.java
-Run: java -classpath "./stanford-parser.jar;./src" Main
+java -classpath "./stanford-parser.jar;./src" Main

+Linux/OSX:
+javac -classpath "./stanford-parser.jar" ./src/*.java
+java -classpath "./stanford-parser.jar:./src" Main